 We recognize contract revenues under the percentage-of-completion method, based on our engineering estimates of the physical percentage completed for dredging projects and using a cost-to-cost approach for demolition projects.
 For dredging projects, costs of contract revenues are adjusted to reflect the gross profit percentage expected to be achieved upon ultimate completion of each dredging project.
+For demolition projects, contract revenues are adjusted to reflect the gross profit percentage expected to be achieved upon ultimate completion of each dredging project.
 For demolition projects, contract revenues are adjusted to reflect the estimated gross profit percentage.
 Provisions for estimated losses on contracts in progress are made in the period in which such losses are determined.
 Claims for additional compensation due to us are not recognized in contract revenues until such claims are settled.
 Billings on contracts are generally submitted after verification with the customers of physical progress and may not match the timing of revenue recognition.
-The difference between amounts billed and recognized as revenue is reflected in the balance sheet as either contract revenues in excess of contract revenues.
-Contract modifications may be negotiated when a change from the original contract specifications is encountered, necessitating a change in project scope or performance methodology and/or material disposal.
-Significant expenditures incurred incidental to major contracts are deferred and recognized as costs of contracts based on contract performance over the duration of the related project.
+The difference between amounts billed and recognized as revenue is reflected in the balance sheet as either contract revenues in excess of billings or contract revenues.
+Contract modifications may be negotiated when a change from the original contract specifications is encountered, necessitating a change in project.
 These expenditures are reported as prepaid expenses.